 From Evans, going east: Turn left on High Street, then right on Asbury.
 Sturm Hall will be on your right at Race.

-Parking: Parking is available at Asbury Avenue Lot #317 and the Evans Garage Lot #301 for $1.50/hour.
+Parking: Paid parking is available at Asbury Avenue Lot #317 and the Evans Garage Lot #301.
 You can find one-hour street parking in the streets surrounding campus.View Campus Map

 Access DUMA Collections

 DUMA supports and encourages use of the collections and documentation for research, educational and exhibition purposes.
 To request research access or collections use, or to arrange a collections tour, please contact the Curator of Collections, Sarah Carlson, by email or at 303-871-2543.Email for Access